MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportgetdatainbuffersystemaddress.md

 ### -param SystemAddress [out]

-A pointer to  a an  address  value to receive the system address for the input data buffer in <i>Srb</i>.
+A pointer to an address value to receive the system address for the input data buffer in <i>Srb</i>.

 ## -returns